digitalempiretr/writapub/src/lib/app-rules.md

 5.  **Dynamic Slide Generation:** The number of generated images (slides) is not fixed.
 It dynamically increases based on the length of the input text until all text is placed.
 6.  **Dynamic Line Calculation & Smart Sentence Protection:** The application must dynamically calculate the maximum number of lines that can fit on each slide based on the current canvas size, font size, and line height.
 This calculation determines a `baseMaxLines` for general use and an `extendedMaxLines` to prevent awkward sentence breaks.
 If a sentence is about to be split leaving only a few words for the next slide, the line limit for the current slide can be temporarily increased up to `extendedMaxLines` to keep the sentence intact.
 This ensures text never overflows while maintaining readability.
 7.  **No Overflow:** Both the title and body text must always remain **inside** the text box area in the center of the canvas.
 The text must **never** overflow vertically or horizontally outside this area.
 Long titles must automatically wrap to new lines.
-8.  **Automatic Title Logic:** If the user has not specified a title, the first sentence of the entered text is automatically used as the title.
-In this case, this sentence used as the title **must be removed** from the beginning of the main text.
 9.  **Paragraph & Newline Preservation:** Paragraphs, newlines, and casing (uppercase/lowercase) entered by the user in the text area must be preserved and reflected in the final designs.
 10. **Unified Layout & Carousel Behavior:** On all screen sizes, the control panel and the design preview area are displayed one below the other.
 The carousel navigation (slider arrows) must only affect the design previews, while the control panel below it remains static.
 11. **Initial View:** The main content input area should be vertically centered on the screen.
 The "Designs" section should be hidden by default and only appear after content generation.